Cardiff Castle: 19th century

 Work began on Lord Bute's coming of age in 1868 with the construction of the 132 ft high Clock Tower.
 The tower, built in Burges's signature Forest of Dean ashlar stone, formed a suite of bachelor's rooms, comprising a bedroom, a servant's room and the Summer and Winter smoking rooms.
 Externally, the tower was a re-working of a design Burges had previously used in an unsuccessful competition entry for the Royal Courts of Justice in London.
+The tower contains 7 ornate statues standing 9 ft tall and carved in stone representing Mercury, Luna (moon), Mars, Jupiter, Saturn, Venus and Sol (sun).
+The statues were created by Thomas Nicholls and he began carving them in 1869, and they were painted for the first time in 1873.
+As well as the statues, the tower is decorated on each side with five shields, which are reliefs of the coat of arms of the marquess' family and those of other families that married into it; Stewart (of Bute), Crichton, Herbert, Windsor and Montagu.
 Internally, the rooms were sumptuously decorated with gildings, carvings and cartoons, many allegorical in style, depicting the seasons, myths and fables.
 In his A History of the Gothic Revival, written as the tower was being built, Charles Locke Eastlake wrote of Burges's "peculiar talents (and) luxuriant fancy."
 The Summer Smoking Room rested at the top of the structure and was two storeys high with an internal balcony that, through an unbroken band of windows, gave views of the Cardiff Docks, the Bristol Channel, and the Glamorgan countryside.
 The floor had a map of the world in mosaic.
-The sculpture was created by Thomas Nicholls.
+The sculpture was also created by Thomas Nicholls.

 As the rest of the castle was developed, work progressed along the rest of the 18th century range including the construction of the Guest Tower, the Arab Room, the Chaucer Room, the Nursery, the Library, the Banqueting Hall and bedrooms for both Lord and Lady Bute.
 In plan, the new castle followed the arrangement of a standard Victorian country house quite closely.
 The Bute Tower included Lord Bute's bedroom and ended in another highlight, the Roof Garden, featuring a sculpture of the Madonna and child by Ceccardo Fucigna.
 Bute's bedroom contained extensive religious iconography and an en-suite bathroom.
 The Octagon Tower followed, including an oratory, built on the spot where Bute's father died, and the Chaucer Room, the roof of which is considered by historian Mark Girouard to be a "superb example of Burges's genius".